albertkun/21S-ASIAAM-191A/readme.md

 -   Though encouraged, video cameras are optional

-    -   If cameras are turned off, please provide a profile picture, this will help students and myself to identify you throughout the course
+    -   If cameras are turned off, please provide a profile picture, this will help me to identify you throughout the course

 ### Lab Requirements